sindhujasankararaman/Menu-Optimization-and-Customer-Behavior-Insights-Using-SQL/README.md

 The analysis revealed that the Italian food category was the top-performing and most profitable, while Mexican dishes had lower sales and engagement.
 Key findings included daily sales averages, top-selling items like the Hamburger (622 orders), and low-performing items like Chicken Tacos (123 orders).

 Based on these insights, I recommended aligning pricing strategies with high-performing items, emphasizing popular dishes in marketing campaigns, promoting underperforming categories through targeted promotions, and analyzing high-value orders to optimize pricing and upselling opportunities.
 Implementing these strategies is expected to improve menu performance, increase profitability, and enhance customer satisfaction.

+## Business Request
+The World Cafe has recently launched “The Taste of the World Cafe” new menu, but management currently lacks a structured understanding of which items are performing well, which are underperforming, and what top customers prefer.
+These insights are critical to designing effective marketing campaigns, optimizing pricing and promotions, and increasing overall sales and profitability.

+This request seeks a comprehensive analysis to:

+Identify high- and low-performing menu items through exploratory data analysis and data cleaning.

+Examine trends in customer preferences, with emphasis on top and repeat customers.

+Summarize findings and provide actionable recommendations using SQL to guide marketing strategies, promotional initiatives, and menu optimization.

+The outcomes of this analysis will enable management to make informed, data-driven decisions that improve customer engagement, boost sales, and enhance menu profitability.

 ## Overview 📖